fbpx

 The best way to extend your lease is to get a Chartered Surveyor to value the premium for you.
 Although, there will be a fee payable, you will get the best advice and the adequate guidance to extend the lease at minimum cost and without any complications.
 At LeaseHold Valuations, we Provide professional service and walk you through the process in order to make this process less painful and to get you a better deal.

-What is Leasehold Property and why does it Matter?
+What is Leasehold Property and Why Does it Matter?

 Most of the people are aware of the terms like renting a property and owning the property, but very few know what a leasehold property is, how to go through the lease extension valuation process, etc. Under leasehold ownership, you lease (rent) property for a long period, often for 90 or 120 years or even 999 years, unlike rent agreements which are mainly for a year or two.